 This chapter explains how passengers and cargoes are booked by shipowners for their vessels, how cargo vessels may be chartered and how shipping conferences fix the charges for freight.
 The article is by Frank Bowen.

 The Amethyste is one of two twin-screw motor vessels built for this service.
 They are raised quarter-deckers of 278 tons deadweight, and 950 tons displacement on a 9 ft 6 in mean draught.
-The depth to the raised quarterdeck is 19 ft 8 in.
-The total grain capacity of the

 The remarkable growth of the Japanese Mercantile Marine in the nineteenth and twentieth centuries was caused by a number of economic circumstances that did not affect other maritime nations.
 Japanese cargo and passenger vessels, although not of the largest, are highly efficient.
 Dating in its modern form only from the ‘sixties of the last century, the Japanese Mercantile Marine may reasonably claim to be the newest in the world.
 The tonnage of its powered ships has increased at an amazing rate.
 This chapter is by Frank Bowen and is the third article in the series Sea Transport of the Nations.